google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-You can customize Swagger UI's look and feel by overriding Swagger's CSS or by editing and compiling a [Swagger UI dist](https://github.com/swagger-api/swagger-ui) yourself and replace `themes/docsy/static/css/swagger-ui.css`.
+You can customize Swagger UI's look and feel by overriding Swagger's CSS in `themes/docsy/assets/scss/_swagger.scss`.

 ### redoc